Skip to main content

 S

-Stablecoin: Cryptocurrency whose value is linked to a stable asset, such as the dollar or the euro, to reduce volatility.
+Stablecoin: A cryptocurrency whose value is linked to a stable reference asset such as a fiat currency.

-Staking: The process of participating in the validation of blockchain transactions by holding cryptocurrencies.
+Staking: The process of participating in transaction validation by locking cryptocurrencies.

 U

-Utility Token: A type of token designed to provide access to a product or service within a blockchain ecosystem.
-It does not represent ownership or a financial asset.
+Utility Token: A token designed to provide access to a product or service within a blockchain ecosystem and not representing a financial instrument.

 W

-Web3: Evolution of the internet based on decentralisation, where users have control over their data and digital assets through blockchain.
+Web3: The evolution of the internet towards decentralised architectures where users control their data and digital assets through blockchain.

-Whitepaper: Technical document describing the purpose, technology and roadmap of a blockchain or cryptocurrency project.
+Whitepaper: A technical document describing the purpose, technology and roadmap of a blockchain project.

-Wrapped Token: Tokenised version of a cryptocurrency on another blockchain to facilitate interoperability.
-Example: Wrapped Bitcoin (WBTC) on the Ethereum network.
+Wrapped Token: A tokenised representation of a cryptocurrency on another blockchain to facilitate interoperability.

 X

-XRP: Cryptocurrency developed by Ripple Labs used mainly to facilitate cross-border transactions quickly and cheaply.
+XRP: A cryptocurrency developed by Ripple Labs primarily used to enable fast and cost-efficient cross-border payments.

 Z

-Zero-Knowledge Proof: Cryptographic method that allows information to be verified without revealing the underlying data, improving privacy in blockchain.
+Zero-Knowledge Proof: A cryptographic method that allows the verification of information without revealing the underlying data.

 Did this answer your question?